marius-anton142/BookWise/README.md

 A super secret option that will tell you something about your future

-While the other objects are kept in Array Lists, the authors are represented as a priority queue, sorted by the number of awards they have won.

 Usage
 To use the BookWise, simply download the source code and compile it using your favorite Java compiler.